Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     was installed as a separate package.

 The following settings are made through environment variables:

-  * The buildpath and path for temporary files.
-The current implementation creates subdirectories in the directory pointed to by ``XDG_RUNTIME_DIR`` as this is a RAM-based file system and gets cleaned when the user logs out.
-This value is based on the CSCS setup.

   * Software and module install paths, according to the directory scheme given in the module system section.